Container ship: History

 In the 1950s, a new standardized steel Intermodal container based on specifications from the United States Department of Defense began to revolutionize freight transportation (especially for shipping companies like Seatrain Lines).

-The White Pass & Yukon Route railway acquired the world's first purpose built container ship, the Clifford J. Rogers, built in 1955, and introduced containers to its railway in 1956.
+The White Pass & Yukon Route railway acquired the world's first purpose-built container ship, the Clifford J. Rogers, built in 1955, and introduced containers to its railway in 1956.

-MV Kooringa was the world's first fully cellular, purpose-built container ship. and was built by Australian company Associated Steamships, a partnership formed by the 1964 merger of the Adelaide Steamship Company with McIlwraith, McEacharn & Co, then commissioned in May 1964.
+was the world's first fully cellular, purpose-built container ship. and was built by Australian company Associated Steamships, a partnership formed by the 1964 merger of the Adelaide Steamship Company with McIlwraith, McEacharn & Co, then commissioned in May 1964.

 Container ships were designed to accommodate intermodal transport of goods, and eliminated requirements for the individual hatches, holds and other dividers of traditional cargo ships.
 The hull of a typical container ship is similar to an airport hangar, or a huge warehouse, which is divided into individual holding cells, using vertical guide rails.
 The ship's cells are designed to hold cargo containers, which are typically constructed of steel, though sometimes of aluminum, fiberglass or plywood, and designed for intermodal transfers between ship and train, truck or semi-trailer.
 Shipping containers are categorized by type, size and function.

 Today, about 90% of non-bulk cargo worldwide is transported by container by about 50,000 container ships.
 Modern container ships can carry over 24,000 TEU.
 The largest container ships measure about 400 m in length, and carry loads equal to the cargo-carrying capacity of sixteen to seventeen pre-World War II freighter ships.